smy329/melody-makers-client-react/task_description.md

 3. Implementing a dark/light theme toggle for the home page.
 It's optional to implement the theme toggle for the entire website\.

-4. Make the home page responsive.
-If possible, Make your entire website responsive\.
-(It is ok if the table is not responsive\.)

 ## :writing_hand: **Optional Task:**

 1. (Highly Recommended) Add extra features you have learned so far, or you can explore new things.
 This will help you in the future to differentiate your project from others.